 Promoting institutional autonomy as a core principle continues to be highly-relevant and important, as it supports university values.
 In a tense political environment, attempts to limit or undermine autonomy can take many forms.
 Through its work and tools, EUA supports a structured, fact-based dialogue on governance, autonomy and efficiency, in partnership with the sector and public authorities.

 University executives are political and academic leaders who manage a complex community and are responsible for fostering the development of the institution and its financial sustainability.
-They need to inspire a vision and the dynamics of change, while creating consensus and gaining the endorsement of all constituencies.
+The Covid-19 crisis amplified the need for university leaders and managers to inspire a vision and the dynamics of change, while creating consensus and gaining the endorsement of all constituencies.

 This has been particularly important in countries where autonomy reforms have concentrated powers in central university leadership.
 The level of autonomy that universities in Europe have today in designing their governance models along the lines of their missions and societal expectations varies greatly.
 Universities require:

 The EUA Autonomy Scorecard features extensive information on the current state of university autonomy and governance reforms in Europe.
 By gathering, comparing and weighing data from higher education institutions across the continent, EUA provides in-depth benchmarking of national policies with regard to university autonomy and the exchange of good practices.
 Since its creation, the Scorecard has become a reference point in discussions about university autonomy in Europe and beyond.

 The Autonomy Scorecard is made up of a comparative summary report, an online tool & and individual country profiles.